Nursing Clinical Placements Collaborative

 Reporting Requirements

-• If a facility or clinic is unable to accommodate placements, it must submit a justification through the BRN’s CFA process by January 30 of each year, beginning in 2026.
+- If a facility or clinic is unable to accommodate requested placements in a given year, it must submit a justification through the BRN’s CFA process by January 30 of the following year.

-• The justification must include the reason(s) for declining placements, such as staffing shortages, patient volume, service limitations, or scheduling constraints.
+- Justifications must include the reason(s) for declining or limiting placements, such as staffing shortages, patient volume, service limitations, or scheduling constraints.

-• Facilities and clinics that fail to submit a justification shall be subject to an administrative penalty of up to $1,000.
+- Facilities and clinics that fail to submit the required justification for the prior calendar year by the January 30 deadline shall be subject to an administrative penalty of up to $1,000.

-• Submitted justifications will be posted publicly on HCAI’s website until January 1, 2032, per statute.
+- Submitted justifications will be posted on HCAI’s website through January 1, 2032, in accordance with statute.